maxtaylordavies/visualstim/README.md

 ### Modes

 The visualstim software has two different usage modes: **interactive** and **scripting**.
-In interactive mode (enabled by default), you can use the GUI panels to play around with the parameters and display a **single stimulus**. **Scripting mode** lets you load and display a multi-stimulus sequence defined in an external file.
-For details on how to write such files, jump to SECTION REFERENCE
+In interactive mode (enabled by default), you can use the GUI panels to play around with the parameters and display a **single stimulus type**. **Scripting mode** lets you load and display a multi-stimulus sequence defined in an external file.
+For details on how to write such files, jump to [Scripting mode and experiment files](#scripting-mode-and-experiment-files).

 ### Stimulus type